dibollinger/CookieBlock-Crawler-Prototype/README.md

         purpose TEXT,                   -- Given purpose for the cookie or tracking technology.
 May be empty. type VARCHAR(256)               -- Specific for Cookiebot, the type of tracking technology used.
 (0 == HTTP cookies; 1 == Javascript Cookies; 4 == Tracking Pixels)

+This repository is a predecessor of the OpenWPM-based crawler implementation found at:

 ## Repository Contents
 The repository contains the following subfolders and scripts: